oxagast/Franklin/README.md

 ...
 Now test the bot by calling it with "Franklin: print me a test message" in channel (do this from a different nick, not Franklin's nick!)

-When debugging you can run the `call_gpt3.sh` script like: `./call_gpt3.sh "print me a test message" yournick`, as it does not necessarily need to be called from within irssi to work.

 If you get an error from jq it means that it got something back from the api that it didn't expect, probably due to a bad API key or excessive server load.